Research

 • Working Papers

 • “The Rise and Fall of Labor Share During Structural Transformations”, with Qing Chang and Danxia Xie (SSRN #3464728).
-Under review at Journal of Comparative Economics.

 • We find that the labor share exhibits a cubic relationship with real GDP per capita over the course of economic development.

-• “Generative AI Meets Data Quality: Innovation or Risk?”, with Qing Chang and Danxia Xie (SSRN #5223738).
-Under review at Management Science.
+• “Generative AI, Data Quality, and Growth”, with Qing Chang and Danxia Xie (SSRN #5223738).

 • We investigate Generative AI from the perspective of data quality, and focus on its long run impact on economic growth.